gerosecurity/gerobug/README.md

 Company will also be notified via Slack/Telegram if there any new report.

 - User Management<br>
-Gerobug has a simple Role-based user management.
+Gerobug has a role-based user management.

 - Report Management<br>
 Manage reports easily using a kanban model dashboard.